 Armed with the prediction model, we implement an event study analysis that exploits 172 prominent state-level minimum wage increases between 1979 and 2019.
-We assess the impact of the policy on various groups formed based on the predicted exposure probability.
-The "high-probability" group comprises 10% of the population with the highest likelihood of being affected by the policy.
-We also study the impact of the policy on the high-recall group that captures 75% of all minimum wage workers.
+We assess the impact of the policy on various groups formed on the basis of the predicted exposure probability.
+The high-probability group comprises the 10% of the population with the highest likelihood of being affected by the policy.
+We also study the impact of the policy on the high-recall group, which captures 75% of all minimum wage workers.